 Trailhead Elevation: 6,950 feet

-Estimated Time to complete: The Avalanche Gulch route can be climbed anywhere from 1 day to 3 days.
+How long does it take to climb Mt Shasta?
+The Avalanche Gulch route can be climbed anywhere from 1 day to 3 days.
 We decided to tackle the peak in 2 days.
 The time required really will depend on your physical fitness and your mountaineering skills.
 Guided trips usually range from 2-4 days up the route.

-Difficulty: Strenuous and Difficult!
-This is a technical trail!
+How difficult is climbing Mount Shasta?
+Strenuous and Difficult!
+This is a technical trail.
 Do not attempt unless you are comfortable with mountaineering.
 There is also a lot of elevation gain in this route, so don’t be fooled by people calling it an “Easy” route up Mount Shasta, especially if you are a beginner mountaineer.
 Again, opt to get guided if you have never mountaineered before, or aren’t comfortable with this climbing skill.

 Water Available?
 For water, you will melt snow on this trail if camping on the mountain overnight.

 Is Mount Shasta dog friendly?
 Unfortunately, dogs are not allowed in the Mount Shasta Wilderness.

 Where is Mount Shasta + Driving Directions to Mount Shasta

 Unlike the rest of California’s tall 14,000 foot peaks, Mount Shasta is located in Northern California near the border of California and Oregon.